 - 1. The use of oversized terminal boxes is desirable.
-Size of power cable will have an influence in the size of the terminal box and must be taken into account. - Motor winding temperature protection should generally be provided for motors 75 kW (100 hp) and above.
+Size of power cable will have an influence on the size of the terminal box and must be taken into account.
+Terminal boxes must be accessible for the connection and disconnection of motors without dismantling or removing nearby equipment. - Motor winding temperature protection should generally be provided for motors 75 kW (100 hp) and above.
 Provide RTD Winding Temperature Detectors embedded in the stator for motors above 150 kW (200 hp).
 Provide a dedicated terminal box separate from the motor box for termination of the RTD leads.
-Motors less than 150 kW (200 hp) may utilize thermistors. - 3.
-Specify motors equipped with anti-condensation heaters in the following cases: - 3.1 Medium voltage motors - 3.2 Low voltage motor above 37 kW (50 hp), where the motors could potentially not be operating for a significant period of time in an area with high humidity.
+Motors less than 150 kW (200 hp) may utilize thermistors. - Specify motors equipped with anti-condensation heaters in the following cases: - 3.1 Medium voltage motors - 3.2 Low voltage motor above 37 kW (50 hp), where the motors could potentially not be operating for a significant period of time in an area with high humidity.